Skip to main content

 • Poor transition detailing at windows, doors, and rooflines

-Builders sometimes try to shift blame to weather or normal aging, but properly constructed wall systems are built to withstand Colorado’s climate.
+Builders sometimes try to shift blame to weather or normal aging, but properly constructed wall systems are built to withstand Colorado's climate.
 Failures almost always point back to workmanship or design errors.
+Understanding common types of construction defects can help you identify whether your issues stem from poor workmanship.

 Who Is Responsible